Achievable logoAchievable logo

 Speed, velocity (average and instantaneous)

-Speed is a scalar that measures how fast an object moves by quantifying the rate at which distance changes, without considering direction.
+Speed is a scalar that measures how fast an object moves.
+It describes the rate at which distance changes, without considering direction.

-Average speed is computed by dividing the total distance traveled by the elapsed time, whereas average velocity is determined by dividing the net displacement by the time interval.
+Average speed is total distance divided by elapsed time.
+Average velocity is net displacement divided by the time interval.

-On a more precise scale, instantaneous speed refers to the speed measured at a specific moment over an infinitesimally small time period, and it equals the magnitude of instantaneous velocity.
-However, unlike instantaneous speed, instantaneous velocity includes direction—the direction of which is always tangent to the path at that exact point.
+Instantaneous speed is the speed at a specific moment (over an infinitesimally small time interval).
+It equals the magnitude of instantaneous velocity.
+Unlike instantaneous speed, instantaneous velocity includes direction, and that direction is tangent to the path at that point.

 Average speed